abilandz/NAT3054/Lecture_3/make.md

 # Square of 4 is 16
 ```

-One should not take mathematical operations in **cmake** too seriously, as the above built-in **math()** command supports only basic and rudimentary mathematical operations.
+One should not take mathematical operations in **cmake** too far, as the above built-in **math()** command supports only basic and rudimentary mathematical operations.
 For instance, floating-point arithmetic is not supported.
 Similar to shell, whenever more involved mathematical operations need to be performed in a **cmake** script, one can call an external utility (more on this later!).

 Another loop supported by **cmake** is the **foreach()** loop, and this version is much more versatile than the **while()** loop.
 It comes in several variants, each of which is more suitable for a specific use case than the others.